freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/variables.md

 #### Persisting Variables

-You might want to persist state across launches, i.e. have them written to disk.
+You might want to persist state across launches, i.e., have them written to disk.
 Examples are high scores or game settings.
 This is still work in progress.

 ## Unity Visual Scripting Variables

-For everything game related, we recommend using VPE variables as decribed above.
+For everything game related, we recommend using VPE variables as described above.
 However, there is a use case where using Unity's built-in variable system might be necessary.

-Imagine you have created somewhat complex in a graph and you want to re-use that logic in different ways, by passing different arguments to that graph.
+Imagine you have created somewhat complex in a graph, and you want to re-use that logic in different ways, by passing different arguments to that graph.
 Like a function that takes in parameters.

 In this case you should rely on the graph's [data ports](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.7/manual/vs-add-triggers-data-graph.html) that allow passing data to graphs, which you then can access through the *Input* node.